 The financial aid office will provide details to all eligible recipients.
 Students should read these standards carefully and refer any questions to academic or financial aid personnel.
-Satisfactory academic progress for purposes of determining continuing federal financial assistance is determined by applying the CGPA requirements, rate of progression requirements, maximum completion time restrictions, probation provisions, suspension and dismissal procedures, and appeals procedures as outlined in the satisfactory academic progress section of the College catalog.
+Satisfactory academic progress for purposes of determining continuing federal financial assistance is determined by applying the CGPA requirements, rate of progress requirements, maximum completion time restrictions, probation provisions, suspension and dismissal procedures, and appeals procedures as outlined in the "Satisfactory Academic Progress" section of the College catalog.

 Students on academic probation are considered to be maintaining satisfactory academic progress and are eligible to continue receiving federal financial assistance.
-Students who have been academically suspended or dismissed are no longer active students of the College and are ineligible for financial aid.
-Reinstatement of financial aid eligibility will occur only after readmittance following suspension or in the event the student's appeal results in readmittance.
+Students who have been academically suspended or dismissed are ineligible for financial aid.
+Reinstatement of financial aid eligibility will occur only after readmittance following suspension or in the event the student's appeal results in readmittance or after the student reestablishes satisfactory academic progress.